jackwthake/C02/README.md

 ## Language Specifications

 > The grammar below reflects what the tokenizer and parser currently accept.
-Semantic analysis validates the full AST after parsing, and IR generation lowers it to TAC - see [Getting Started](#getting-started-key-features--architecture) above.
-Code generation is not implemented yet.
+Semantic analysis validates the full AST after parsing, IR generation lowers it to TAC, and the code generator emits 65C02 machine code — see [Getting Started](#getting-started-key-features--architecture) and [Current Status](#current-status--limitations) for what's working today.

 ### Basic Types